From pore collapse to crystal growth: ultrafast laser-induced stishovite formation in nanoporous silica: Experiments

 Figure \ref{experiment1} illustrates the nanoscale structural evolution induced at the SiO$_2$/HfO$_2$ interface of the MLD mirror following femtosecond laser irradiation.
 Fig. \ref{experiment1}(a) is the cross-sectional TEM image of the laser-modified multilayer stack showing pronounced interfacial damage morphology.
 In addition to layer distortion and blister formation as reported in Ref. \cite{noor2025pulseDuration}, a nanoporous region is observed in the SiO$_2$ and HfO$_2$ layers, as highlighted in the inset in Fig. \ref{experiment1}(a).
 This region consists of nanoscale voids and density fluctuations extending laterally along the interface, indicative of rapid volumetric expansion and material rarefaction following ultrafast energy deposition.
 Such nanoporous features are consistent with strong-field ionization, confined plasma formation, and subsequent pressure-driven relaxation in wide-bandgap oxides.
-Notably, although the electric-field maximum occurs in the first HfO$_2$ layer, our strong-field/Keldysh-FDTD simulations show that appreciable free-carrier densities are still generated within the third HfO$_2$ layer, where subsurface plasma confinement and interfacial stress localization favor blister-driven damage initiation beneath the surface \cite{noor2025pulseDuration}.
+Notably, although most of the laser energy is absorbed in the first HfO$_2$ layer, the FDTD simulations show that appreciable free-electron densities are still generated within the third HfO$_2$ layer, where subsurface plasma confinement and interfacial stress localization favor blister-driven damage initiation beneath the surface \cite{noor2025pulseDuration}.
 Fig. \ref{experiment1}(b) is the high-resolution TEM image of the boxed nanoporous region in (a) which reveals localized nanometer-scale crystalline domains embedded within an otherwise amorphous matrix near the SiO$_2$/HfO$_2$ interface.
-Fast Fourier transforms (FFTs) extracted from regions 1 and 2 show discrete diffraction spots characteristic of crystalline order, while region 3 exhibits a diffuse halo typical of amorphous SiO$_2$, confirming the highly localized nature of laser-induced crystallization.
-To spatially resolve this structural modification with crystallographic sensitivity, a 4D-STEM real-space scan was acquired across the damaged interface, as shown in Fig. \ref{experiment1}(c), with the red inset marking the region selected for nano diffraction analysis.
-The corresponding diffraction pattern extracted from this region, shown in Fig. \ref{experiment1}(d), exhibits four pronounced diffraction maxima arranged in a nearly square geometry, signaling the emergence of long-range order within the laser-modified SiO$_2$ layer; the overlaid guide highlights the measured reciprocal-lattice spacings.
-Comparison with simulated diffraction from high-pressure SiO$_2$ polymorphs reveals excellent agreement with stishovite viewed along the crystallographic c-axis, as shown in Fig. \ref{experiment1}(e), and Si-O bond lengths (1.76 $-$ 1.81 \AA).
+The Fourier transforms of the regions 1 and 2 show discrete diffraction spots characteristic of crystalline order, while region 3 exhibits a diffuse halo typical of amorphous SiO$_2$, confirming the highly localized nature of laser-induced crystallization.
+To spatially resolve this structural modification with crystallographic sensitivity, a 4D-STEM real-space scan is acquired across the damaged interface, as shown in Fig. \ref{experiment1}(c), with the red inset marking the region selected for nano diffraction analysis.
+The corresponding diffraction pattern extracted from this region, shown in Fig. \ref{experiment1}(d), exhibits four pronounced diffraction maxima arranged in a nearly square geometry, signaling the emergence of long-range order within the laser-modified SiO$_2$ layer.
+Comparison with simulated diffraction from high-pressure SiO$_2$ polymorphs reveals excellent agreement with stishovite viewed along the crystallographic c-axis (Fig. \ref{experiment1}(e)).
 The experimentally measured diffraction vectors match the simulated stishovite reciprocal spacings within $\sim$3\%, confirming that femtosecond laser excitation locally transforms amorphous SiO$_2$ into crystalline stishovite at the SiO$_2$/HfO$_2$ interface.
-Together, these observations demonstrate that femtosecond laser excitation induces extreme, highly localized pressure transients at the SiO$_2$/HfO$_2$ interface, leading to nanoporous void formation, interfacial delamination, and non-equilibrium crystallization of amorphous SiO$_2$ into the high-pressure stishovite phase, processes that are inaccessible under equilibrium thermodynamics conditions.
+These observations demonstrate that femtosecond laser excitation induces extreme, highly localized pressure transients at the SiO$_2$/HfO$_2$ interface, leading to nanoporous void formation, interfacial delamination, and non-equilibrium crystallization of amorphous SiO$_2$ into the high-pressure stishovite phase, processes that are inaccessible under equilibrium thermodynamics conditions.